taishi-i/awesome-ChatGPT-repositories/README.md

  * [opening-up-chatgpt.github.io](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io) - Liesenfeld, Andreas, Alianda Lopez, and Mark Dingemanse.
 2023.
 “Opening up ChatGPT: Tracking Openness, Transparency, and Accountability in Instruction-Tuned Text Generators.”
 In Proceedings of the 5th International Conference on Conversational User Interfaces.
 Eindhoven. doi:10.1145/3571884.3604316.
  * [ChatDrug](https://github.com/chao1224/chatdrug) - ChatGPT for Drug Discovery
  * [aks-openai-terraform](https://github.com/azure-samples/aks-openai-terraform) - This article shows how to deploy an Azure Kubernetes Service(AKS) cluster and Azure OpenAI Service via Terraform and how to deploy a Terraform chatbot that authenticates against Azure OpenAI using Azure AD workload identity and calls the Chat Completion API of a ChatGPT model.
+ * [Robot-GPT](https://github.com/nonejou072/robot-gpt) - A simulation framework based on ROS2 and ChatGPT for robot interaction tasks in the era of large models

 |Name|GitHub Stars|Language|License|